Thursday, September 29, 2022

 Review: Callisto Botanical Rum

 Nose (10%): Yeah, that smells like gin.
-Not like a pine tree but that citrusy botanical quality is huge.
-If I had to guess, bergamot, cardamom, and citrus peels.
-No licorice notes to speak of, no real pepperiness, slight white floral notes.
+Not like a pine tree, but that citrusy botanical quality is huge.
+Bergamot, cardamom, and citrus peels.
+There are no licorice notes, no real pepperiness, and slight white floral notes.
 9/10

-Finish (10%): the spice character does linger quite a while. but it's pretty dang clean.
+Finish (10%): The spice character lingers for quite a while.
+But it's pretty dang clean.
 Not nuanced, but lingering and clean 7/10

-Overall impression (30%): Overall, this is a non-juniper forward, sugarcane-based gin. this is not a rum on the palate.
-Rum is sweet, it is dry, it is robust, it is nuanced. there are fruity notes in rum and floral. rum can taste like cognac or whiskey, but when it tastes like gin, that means it's so mild a distillate is belongs in the flavored spirit category. like gin.
+Overall impression (30%): This is a non-juniper-forward, sugarcane-based gin.
+This is not a rum on the palate.
+Rum is sweet, it is dry, it is robust, it is nuanced.
+There are fruity notes in rum and floral.
+Rum can taste like cognac or whiskey, but when it tastes like gin, it's so mild that distillate belongs in the flavored spirit category.
 That's not a bad thing.
 I genuinely enjoyed this, but it's not a rum.
-I'll be docking points from an otherwise rather high score based on the marketing.
+Based on the marketing, I'll be docking points from an otherwise rather high score.
 22/30

 Retry on Ice (25%): That gets a bit hotter with ice.
-The spice and the booze hits more for sure. certainly a step down.
+The spice and the booze hit more, for sure.
+Certainly a step down.
 16/25

 Total Ranking: 75% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill